scale-tone/scale-tone.github.io/_posts/2019-09-13-service-to-service-managed-identities-devbox.md

     az account show
 ```

     When running locally, **AzureServiceTokenProvider** tries to reuse your credentials saved by **Azure CLI** for generating tokens, so it is important to be properly logged in.

 <span>9.</span> Go to **the-callee-aad-app**'s App Registration page, choose **Expose an API** tab and add **Azure CLI** to the list of *Authorized Client Applications*:
     ![image13]({{ site.url }}/images/managed-identities/add-authorized-client-application.png)

     The **Azure CLI**'s **Client ID** is **04b07795-8ddb-461a-bbee-02f9e1bf7b46**.
-With this step you're basically declaring: "I, **the-calleee**, am now going to accept tokens issued by Azure CLI app for its users, provided that the audience claim in them matches my Resource Id".
+With this step you're basically declaring: "I, **the-callee**, am now going to accept tokens issued by Azure CLI app for its users, provided that the audience claim in them matches my Resource Id".

 <span>10.</span> Now run the token generation code locally and observe an exception:
     ![image14]({{ site.url }}/images/managed-identities/user-not-assigned-role-for-application.png)